 National Racehorse Week is a nationwide annual celebration of the racehorse and a chance to see first-hand the love, care and attention that goes into looking after them.

-In an experience like no other, racing training yards up and down the country will showcase the fantastic lives that these magnificent animals lead.
+In September 2021, in an experience like no other, racing training yards up and down the country showcased the fantastic lives that these magnificent animals lead.

-Over 100 yards across the country, including training centres such as Epsom, Malton and Newmarket are opening their doors to the public in order to show what life as a racehorse is really like.
-It is a chance for you to talk to the people behind the scenes who commit their lives to looking after racehorses and to see for yourself what being a racehorse is all about.
+Over 100 yards across the country, including training centres such as Epsom, Malton and Newmarket opened their doors to the public in order to show what life as a racehorse is really like.
+This annual celebration will give you the chance to talk to the people behind the scenes who commit their lives to looking after racehorses and to see for yourself what being a racehorse is all about.